La Chat

-Chastity Daniels (born March 21, 1978), known professionally as La Chat, is an American rapper from Memphis, Tennessee.
-She is best known for her association with the Hypnotize Minds record label.
-She was one of the two female members of Memphis-based hip hop group Three 6 Mafia alongside Gangsta Boo.
+Chastity Darnestine Daniels (born March 21, 1978), known professionally as La Chat, is an American rapper from Memphis, Tennessee.
+She is best known for her association with the Hypnotize Minds record label and the Memphis-based hip hop group Three 6 Mafia.

 Career

-In 2001, La Chat made a guest appearance on the hit Project Pat song Chickenhead, which would go on to receive Gold record status.
+In 2000, La Chat made a guest appearance on the hit Project Pat song "Chickenhead", which helped her gain widespread recognition.

 La Chat left Hypnotize Minds some time after the release of her debut album, Murder She Spoke (2001).
 She went on to release a number of albums and mixtapes for different record labels in the following years.

 In 2010, La Chat won Female Rap Artist of the Year at the Knocdown-SCM Awards.

 La Chat and Gangsta Boo's collaborative extended play Witch came out on May 27, 2014.